 In some jurisdictions that have answered to the mapping exercise, the legal form of the wrapper is required to be disclosed to consumers.
-This may be helpful to consumers for distinguishing the legal framework attached to the product.
+This may help consumers distinguish the legal framework attached to the product.

 Manufacturer and counterparty names

 In some jurisdictions that have answered to the mapping exercise, if the distributor is also the manufacturer of the product or assumes guaranteeing functions, disclosure of this fact is required.